joycemegumi/fashion-trend-clustering/README.md

       helmet2.jpg
       stick1_1.jpg
       stick1_2.jpg
+      hockeybag.jpg
 ```
-The library will in this case consider that the dataset is composed of three items (helmet1, helmet2 and stick1), and that the item stick1 is associated to two images (stick1_1.jpg and stick1_2.jpg).
+The library will in this case consider that the dataset is composed of four items (helmet1, helmet2, stick1 and hockeybag), and that the item stick1 is associated to two images (stick1_1.jpg and stick1_2.jpg).

 ## Services